minprog/app-studio/20 iOS/20 Unit 2/10 Content.md

 This week, we will look at the following quality aspects:

-- layout, margins, compatibility with multiple phone sizes
+- (from last week) layout, margins, compatibility with multiple phone sizes
-- basic code quality such as comments, names, consistency and design
+- (from last week) basic code quality such as comments, names, consistency and design
-- easy to use, no odds and ends
+- (from last week) easy to use, no odds and ends
 - level of separation between game code and user interface code

 ## Submit